ArmandPhilippot/apeu/README.md

 - projects
 - tags

-To check the expected fields in the frontmatter, please consult the files in `src/lib/astro/collections/schema`.
+To check the expected fields in the frontmatter, please consult the files in `src/lib/astro/schema`.

 Both `.md` and `.mdx` extensions are supported.
-However, because of technologies limitations, the `.mdx` format is recommended if you want to be able to use extra features like callouts and code blocks.
+However, because of technologies limitations, the `.mdx` format is recommended to be able to use extra features like callouts and code blocks.

 This project is designed to avoid imports in your `content` directory.
-Elements (even HTML tags) are automatically mapped to custom components when you use the `.mdx` extension.
+Elements (including HTML tags) are automatically mapped to custom components when you use the `.mdx` extension.

 ### Automatic meta: Words count / Reading time